jbystronski/db-essentials/README.md

 These are treated as reserved keywords and you should avoid using them as database table field names.<br>Filters can access deep nested fields, as example: field.nested.nested._exists=true

-Records are indexed by _id field, which holds a numeric value, it's auto generated, and you can treat it as a usual field, example:
+Records are indexed by _id field, which holds a numeric value, it's auto generated, and you can treat it as a usual field.
+Other underscore starting field area treated as operators.

 | Param           | Usage                            | Description                                                                                              |
 | --------------- | -------------------------------- | -------------------------------------------------------------------------------------------------------- |